rshuston/KF-Workshop/README.md

 4. s-curve
 5. square
 6. wiggle

-The filters and tests are implemented in Octave, although things should run easily in MATLAB.

 Run the "setup_env" script in Octave to add the necessary subdirectories to the function search path.